 OUTFIT: sweater: EVERLANE | trousers: MM6 MAISON MARGIELA *thrifted | beanie: UNIQLO | cardigan: thrifted

 15. Davenport Pier, Davenport, CA

 We decided to stop by Davenport Pier to find that IG–famous swing on the beach.
 Unfortunately, it’s all ruined by the waves, and access to the beach is impossible at high tides.
 Shark Fin Cove is literally a mile/1 minute drive down the street, so do stop at both places if you’re in Davenport, California.

 Davenport Pier is made famous by photographers, especially those who find their way down to the beach.
 However, photos can also be taken from the bluff top which is much safer, and you can totally just watch the thing from here.
-The waves are so big that you feel like you’re so closed to the ocean.
-I highly recommend!
+The waves are so big that you feel like you’re so close to the ocean.
+I highly recommend it!